California man charged with murder in fatal pit bull mauling

-LOS ANGELES (Reuters) - The owner of four pit bulls that ferociously attacked and killed a woman as she walked or jogged near her Southern California home has been charged with murder and assault with a deadly weapon, Los Angeles prosecutors said on Thursday.
+LOS ANGELES (Reuters) - The owner of four pit bulls that ferociously attacked and killed a woman as she walked or jogged near her Southern California home has been charged with murder, Los Angeles prosecutors said on Thursday.

+Legal experts said the case represented an unusual instance of prosecutors charging a dog owner with murder in a fatal mauling, especially when the owner may not have been present for the attack.

 Alex Donald Jackson, 29, was arrested a day after the May 9 attack in the community of Littlerock when Los Angeles County Sheriff’s deputies searching for the dogs involved said they had found a marijuana “grow operation” at his home.

-Eight dogs were seized from Jackson’s house, including six pit bulls and two mixed breeds and some were found with blood on their coats and muzzles, said Lieutenant John Corina of the Los Angeles County Sheriff’s Department’s homicide division.
+Eight dogs were seized from Jackson’s house, including six pit bulls and two mixed breeds.
+Some were found with blood on their coats and muzzles, said Lieutenant John Corina of the Los Angeles County Sheriff’s Department’s homicide division.

-Devitt was walking or jogging when a pack of pit bulls attacked her on the side of a road in Littlerock, in the sparsely populated high desert of Southern California about 65 miles east of Los Angeles.
+Devitt had been walking or jogging when a pack of pit bulls attacked her on the side of a road in Littlerock, in the sparsely populated high desert of Southern California about 65 miles east of Los Angeles.

 Los Angeles County Deputy District Attorney Samantha MacDonald said authorities had received at least three other reports of Jackson’s pit bulls attacking people since January.